aiven/devportal/docs/tutorials/anomaly-detection.rst

 Set up the IoT metrics streaming dataset
 ----------------------------------------

-This section enables you to create a continous stream of fake IoT data that will be pushed to an Aiven for Apache Kafka topic.
+This section enables you to create a continuous stream of fake IoT data that will be pushed to an Aiven for Apache Kafka topic.

 Create an Aiven authentication token
 ''''''''''''''''''''''''''''''''''''